microsoftgraph/entra-powershell/README.md

 <br>Microsoft Entra PowerShell<br>
 </h1>

 The Microsoft Entra PowerShell is a collection of cmdlets that helps access Entra resources using Microsoft Graph.
 The Microsoft Entra module can also help emulate the legacy Azure AD, Azure AD preview, and selected MSOnline PowerShell cmdlets.
-This module uses [Microsoft Graph PowerShell SDK](https://github.com/microsoftgraph/msgraph-sdk-powershell) to make calls to [Microsoft Graph](http://microsoft.graph.com) providing an aditional level usability.
+This module uses [Microsoft Graph PowerShell SDK](https://github.com/microsoftgraph/msgraph-sdk-powershell) to make calls to [Microsoft Graph](http://microsoft.graph.com).
+The Microsoft Entra is designed with usability in mind to provide you with a rich experience.

-This module provides AzureAD PowerShell users with a tool to support their migration to the Microsoft Graph PowerShell SDK.
-The adapter cmdlets have different names to those of the Azure AD PowerShell to avoid name collisions.
+This module provides AzureAD PowerShell users a tool to support their migration to the Microsoft Graph PowerShell SDK.
+The Microsoft Entra "adapter" cmdlets have different names to those of the Azure AD PowerShell to avoid name collisions.

 **This module is under development.
 It is NOT READY for Production environments.**